 ” As a student I strive to excel in all my subjects but i really do not have a favourite subject but if i could choose I will think that my favourite is Mathematics as i often see myself as a mechanical engineering student and want to build my career along this path”

 4.)
-What do you expect to learn at your chosen program?
+What do you expect to learn in your chosen program?

 Your main purpose to study abroad is to learn about your chosen program, so you definitely need to be prepared to pick a few interesting things about the program that you will share with the interviewer, you can read about program descriptions.